 A 300 - 500 word Statement of Purpose describing: a) your past experience working with adults as a volunteer or an employee, particularly in an education capacity; b) your understanding of and commitment to the field of adult and higher education; c) why you are interested in pursuing this particular degree; and d) how you see this degree program fitting with your career goals.

 A current resume.

-Email addresses for your references; the application includes a reference letter request system that will automatically send emails to the recommenders you specify, and provide them with a form to make their recommendations.
+Email addresses for three references; the application includes a reference letter request system that will automatically send emails to the recommenders you specify, and provide them with a form to make their recommendations.